-Uh Oh, Germany Is Rapidly Running Out Of Beer Bottles
+Uh-Oh, Germany Is Rapidly Running Out Of Beer Bottles

 In Germany, beer consumption is up as temperatures remain unusually high.
 This is good and bad news for the beer industry.